seheonm/seheonm/README.md

 🎯 Undergraduate Research Assistant for Dr. Christopher Johnston at the University of New Mexico

-💻 Bachelor's Degree in Computer Science with a minor in Chemistry and  Bachelor's Degree in Biology at The University of New Mexico (Expected graduation: May 2024)
+💻 Bachelor's Degree in Computer Science with a minor in Chemistry and  Bachelor's Degree in Biology with Thesis at The University of New Mexico (Expected graduation: May 2024)

 💼 Programming and Data Analysis: Java, C, Python, Golang/Go, VHDL, Assembly, R, MATLAB, Cadence, FPGA, Scheme, Haskell, and Microsoft Office